greysonorr-maker/MA-402-FinalProject/docs/ksp_setoperators.md

 KSPSetOperators(KSP ksp, Mat Amat, Mat Pmat)

 ## Description
-ksp.setOperators assigns the matrix that defines the linear system to be solved by the KSP solver.
-It also optionally assigns a matrix used for preconditioning.
-The first matrix defines the linear system, while the second matrix is used to construct the preconditioner.
+ksp.setOperators sets the matrix that defines the linear system to be solved by the KSP solver.
+It can also optionally set a second matrix used for preconditioning.
+The first matrix defines the system, while the second helps improve how efficiently it is solved.

 This method must be called before ksp.solve()